-Oh the French macaron….the world’s most finicky cookie!
-Let’s face it, these cookies are hard!
+Oh the French macaron....the world's most finicky cookie!
+Let's face it, these cookies are hard!
 They can seriously drive you crazy!
-I too have had my battles.
-But this foolproof French Macaron Recipe will come to your rescue!
+I too have had my battles and you can read all about that in my Huffington Post article on the matter!

-The trick with these cookies is patience and to follow the steps exactly!
-And if you don’t succeed at first, the old age to try again applies!
-These cookies take practice, and you’ll find each batch will get better the more you experiment with it!
+The trick with these cookies is patience and following the steps exactly!
+And if you don't succeed at first, the old age to try again applies!
+These cookies take practice, and you'll find each batch will get better the more you experiment with it!
 They are similar to French Madeleines and Caneles.
 The more you make them, the more you get to know "how they work" until one day you're a pro at whipping them up!

 Are French Macarons Really That Hard to Make?

 In a word, YES.
 There's just so much that can go wrong!
 Between the under-mixing and the over-mixing issues, the baking time, the cracks, the lack of feet....and the list goes on!

 As a result, I set out to see if I could create a foolproof French macaron recipe.
 A recipe that may take some practice, but in the end would cause fewer problems and less hassle for us all.
 And friends, here it is!

 Before You Begin

 In fact, before you set out, it might be easier to watch my French macaron recipe video below and scroll through my French Macaron Troubleshooting Guide.
 This will set you up for the best success!